Filmography

 Synopsis: Rudolf Rassendyll (Lewis Stone) travels from England to Ruritania for his lookalike cousin’s coronation.
 Covetous of the throne, Black Michael (Stuart Holmes), half-brother of the king (also played by Stone), drugs the king before the coronation and later kidnaps him, imprisoning him in the castle of Zenda.
 The king’s cohorts, capitalizing upon Rudolf’s strong resemblance to the king, recruit him to impersonate the king at his coronation and until he is rescued.
 While acting as king, Rudolf and the king’s fiancée, Princess Flavia (Alice Terry), fall in love.
 All the while, Michael’s officer, Rupert of Hentzau (Ramon Novarro), vainly attempts to seduce Black Michael’s lover, Antoinette De Mauban (Barbara La Marr).
 Rupert tells Antoinette of Michael’s agenda to marry Princess Flavia once he seizes the throne, ultimately causing Antoinette to betray Michael and facilitate the king’s rescue.
 Rudolf and Princess Flavia are obliged to surrender one other.

 Trifling Women (Metro Pictures Corporation) Distributed by: Metro Pictures Corporation.
 Length: 9 reels, 8,800 feet.
 New York Premiere: October 1, 1922.
 General Release: November 6, 1922.
 Director: Rex Ingram.
 Writer: Rex Ingram (his original work was titled Black Orchids).
 Cinematography: John.
 F. Seitz.
 Film Editor: Grant Whytock.
 Assistant Director: C. Rehfeld.
 Production Manager: Starret Ford.
 Art director: Leo E. Kuter.
 Cast: Barbara La Marr, Ramon Novarro, Pomeroy Cannon, Edward Connelly, Lewis Stone, Hughie Mack, Eugene (Gene) Pouyet, John George, Jess Weldon, B. Hyman, and Joe Martin (an orangutan).
 No surviving prints of this film are known to exist.
-(A clip from the film, however, appears in an unidentified reel titled “Hollywood Snapshots” (1922).
-The reel, thirteen minutes and thirty seconds in length, follows a country boy as he visits Hollywood seeking scandal and instead encounters amiable celebrities working and playing.
-The reel is on file at the New Zealand Film Archive [Ngā Taonga, NZ].)
+(A brief clip from the film, however, appears in an unidentified reel titled “Hollywood Snapshots” (1922).
+The reel, thirteen minutes and thirty seconds long, follows a country visitor as he wanders Hollywood seeking scandal and instead encounters amiable celebrities working and playing.
+The reel may be viewed here [the Trifling Women clip, featuring Ramon Novarro and Lewis Stone, appears at the 10:38 mark].
+The reel is also on file at the New Zealand Film Archive [Ngā Taonga, NZ].)

 Synopsis: French novelist Léon de Séverac (Pomeroy Cannon), worried that his flirtatious daughter, fifteen-year-old Jacqueline de Séverac (Barbara La Marr), is hurting her loyal sweetheart, Henri (Ramon Novarro), reads to her from his manuscript, Black Orchids, the macabre tale of Zareda (likewise played by Barbara La Marr), who also trifled with men’s hearts.
 A famed fortune-teller and the most desired woman in Paris, Zareda cruelly manipulates her suitors for her own selfish ends.
 Her first conquest is the Baron de Maupin (Edward Connelly), a wealthy, middle-aged womanizer.
 Rivaling the amorous baron is his son, champion swordsman Ivan de Maupin (also played by Ramon Novarro), Zareda’s lover.
 To end Ivan’s affair with Zareda, the baron sends him off to fight in The Great War but faces another rival when Zareda shifts her attention to a wealthier prospect, the widowed Marquis Ferroni (Lewis Stone).
 At a dinner given in her honor, Zareda, learning that the baron has poisoned the marquis’s wine goblet, instructs her pet orangutan (portrayed by Joe Martin) to switch the marquis’s goblet with that of the baron.
 The dinner concludes with the baron slumped alone at the table and Zareda’s orangutan raising a goblet in a sardonic toast to the dead man.
 To rid herself of the marquis after Ivan returns from war, Zareda claims Ivan insulted her, thereby inciting a duel that mortally wounds the marquis.
 Believing the marquis already dead, Zareda goes to an isolated tower on his estate to collect her inheritance.
 There, confronted by the ashen marquis—whom she thinks is a ghost—and horror-stricken, she is locked in the tower’s snake-infested dungeon.
 When Ivan arrives to rendezvous with her, the marquis kills him, throws his body down to her, bolts the dungeon door, attaches a wreath of black orchids, and dies.
 The film ends with Léon de Séverac’s Black Orchids story fulfilling its purpose: Jacqueline gives up flirting.
 Her wedding to Henri follows, complete with a flower girl bearing a bouquet of white orchids.